kaloprojects/KALO-ESP32-Voice-Chat-AI-Friends/README.md

 Code supports an ongoing dialog seesions, means LLM memories the chat history.
 This allows follow-up dialogs (e.g. 'who was Albert Einstein?' .. and later (after OpenAI response): 'was he also a musician?').
 All is coded in C++ native (no server based components neded, no Node.JS or Phyton scripts or websockets used), AUDIO handling coded nativelly in C++ for I2S devices (microphone and speaker).

-ESP32 chat device (Wifi connected) can be triggered by voice completelly (no Serial Monitor a/o keyboard needed).
-Serial Monitor is optinal (for text chatting).
+ESP32 chat device (Wifi connected) can be triggered by voice completelly (no Serial Monitor a/o keyboard a/o connected computer needed).
+Serial Monitor is optional (for alternative chats).

 # Workflow
 Explore the details in the .ino code, summary in a nutshell: